Cameras, film, film, cameras!

 In 2012:

-I bought a Minolta SRT-102 [1].
+I bought a Minolta SRT-102 [1], and a Yashica FR (both at local junkshops).

 If I were still making a fair wage I'd go and look for some old Nikon lenses to replace the loss, and a light meter, but that's all beyond my means these days...